 - Step 1:

-The technicians cured some top-notch 5000psi concrete in a super strong steel mold that was like 38 by 17 feet.
-This way, the architect could keep an eye on the quality, curing, and alignment; Plus it saved a ton of money on travel and construction.
+The technicians cured some top-notch 5000psi concrete in a super strong 38 by 17 feet steel mold.
+This way, the architect could keep an eye on the quality, curing, and alignment;

 - Step 2:

-These cured modules were then moved to the assembly line where the structural and electrical consultants added the mechanical systems, electricity and HVAC lines.
+These cured modules were then moved to the assembly line where the electrical consultants added the mechanical systems, electricity and HVAC lines.

 - Step 3: